Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-motosuiveur-backup.rst

 	Assembly of manual handle

-5. Mount the manual handle on the MotoSuiveur® Unit :mechpart:`worm shaft`.
+5. Mount the manual handle on the MotoSuiveur® Unit worm shaft.

 .. _Mount the manual handle on the MS:
 .. figure:: ../../_img/Backup/manual-handle-mounted-removebg-preview.png
 	:figwidth: 400 px
 	:align: center

-	Mount the manual handle on :mechpart:`worm shaft`
+	Mount the manual handle on worm shaft

 6. The operator n°1 opens the service brake step by step (to allow the lowering of the load by gravity without exceeding a certain speed, in which case the MS blocks).
 Meanwhile, the other operator n°2 should follow the movement by rotating the handle.